Profile spotlight: #1 Dan Croll

-In this new series, we celebrate the great work that Music Glue artists and their team put into creating stunning websites and stores to provide unique experiences for their fans.
-We go behind the scenes with the people who have designed them, as they share their inspiration, objectives, technical tricks... plus lots of tips and advice for all the Music Glue community.
+In this new series, we celebrate the great work that Music Glue artists and their team put into creating stunning websites and online stores to provide unique experiences for their fans.
+We go behind the scenes with the people who design and manage them, as they share their inspiration, advice and ideas with the Music Glue community.

 For our first Profile of the Month, we sat down with Jack Saunders, part of Dan Croll's management team at TRIBE, to take a closer look at the artist’s website, fully hosted on Music Glue.

 Hi Jack!
 So tell us, who in the team contributed to Dan Croll’s website and store?

 Jack: I lead on the design and build of the store in collaboration with our designer Franz Jeitz.

 Why was Music Glue your platform of choice to build both the website and the store?

 Jack: Providing a direct to fan platform for our artists is so important to ensure we’re able to build and maintain a strong connection with the fans.
 We’ve always chosen to work with Music Glue because of the wide range of great tools that are so easy to use and available all in one place.
 It’s also super customisable which means we can make it fit with the aesthetic needed for any of our artists while being able to manage all aspects of merchandise and ticket sales in one space.